datahubio/datahub-v2-docs/docs/core-data/curators.md

 * **Location**: all activity will be carried out online so you can be based anywhere in the world
 * **Skills**: see above

-To register your interest fill in the following form.
+To register your interest please get in touch via the issue tracker here https://github.com/datasets/awesome-data/issues

-<iframe src="https://docs.google.com/forms/d/1d9chMK0jU9CJs0_mnK_JQU9iIJocjm7AEp0ZM5eSiNg/viewform?embedded=true" width="620" height="1425" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>